webplatform/docs-wpd/FAQ/index.md

 ===How does webplatform.org influence W3C specifications?===

-At the current time there is no formal connection between the two.
-However, W3C does anticipate that greater community involvement in W3C via webplatform.org will be a net benefit for all, through discussions and feedback.
+Currently, there is no formal connection between the two.
+However, W3C anticipates that greater community involvement in W3C via webplatform.org will be a net benefit for all, through discussions and feedback.

 If you are interested in developing use cases and requirements for new Web technology, please consider starting a [http://www.w3.org/community/ W3C Community Group].
-Community Groups are free to anyone and provide additional services for specification development, notably a patent policy designed to help make Web technology Royalty-Free for all.
+Community Groups are free to anyone and provide additional services for specification development, notably a patent policy designed to help make Web technology royalty-free for all.

 ===Can I translate articles on WPD?===